How to Reset Tire Pressure Light

 A flashing tire pressure light can hint at a few issues.
 Since the tire pressure sensors often use a battery, it may mean that the battery needs to be replaced.
 However, it could also mean that the sensor itself needs to be replaced.
 Either way, you can schedule service at our North Olmsted dealership to diagnose the issue and get you back on Bay Village roads with your tire pressure light off.

-Learn More Service Tips at Ken Ganley Honda!
+Learn More Service Tips at Ken Ganley Honda North Olmsted!

-Now that you know how to reset your tire pressure with these troubleshooting tips, learn more about Honda tire care with Ken Ganley Honda.
+Now that you know how to reset your tire pressure with these troubleshooting tips, learn more about Honda tire care with Ken Ganley Honda North Olmsted.
 Learn about how often you should rotate your tires or learn about what the tire numbers mean when you’re shopping for new tires for your Honda model.

 Get Directions